huaweicloud/huaweicloud-iot-device-sdk-c/README.md

    sudo make install
    pkg-config nopoll --cflags
    pkg-config nopoll --libs

    ```

 4. Copy the so library file
    Using the path obtained in the previous step, copy libnopoll.so libnopoll.so.0 libnopoll.so.0.0.0 generated under the source code directory src/.libs to the lib folder of the SDK.
    Copy the entire header file directory of nopoll under /usr/local/include to the include folder of sdk.

-## 3.8 Compile curl library
+<h2 id = "3.8">3.8 Compile curl library</h2>

 Execute the following command in the generatingLib directory.
 Note that after --with-openssl, replace it with your own openssl installation path:

 ```shell
     curl https://github.com/curl/curl/releases/download/curl-8_4_0/curl-8.4.0.tar.gz | tar -xzvf - &amp;&amp;
     cd curl-8.4.0 &amp;&amp;